 Off-the-shelf solutions are a great turn-key option for many customers.
 Having gone through many processes, including testing, certification and quality assurance, you know the product will be tried and true and likely to be readily available when you need it.
 Should an OTS solution suit your needs, you will mitigate risk, save time and allow yourself to focus on other important aspects of your project, knowing that all the hard work has been done designing and manufacturing the drive system for use in its intended capacity.

 However, if your application is very unique, an OTS solution may not fit the bill.
-You may be at liberty to alter some of your design choices to suit.
+You may not be at liberty to alter some of your design choices to suit.
 An OTS solution may come with more than you need, so again a review may be appropriate.

 OTS solutions are predominantly the most cost-effective and the most risk averse.
 An OTS solution, if suitable, is a great option you should consider after thoroughly assessing your project's requirements.
 It can also save you a considerable amount of manufacturing and production time, compared to a custom-made solution.
 If your expected volume is smaller, and you can make an OTS work for you, it is going to be a more cost-effective option.